-Discs have a minimum thickness in line with manufacturer safety standards, so when discs reach this minimum thickness they have to be replaced.
-Brake discs should always be replaced in pairs.
-The pads should be replaced at the same time too.
+Discs have a minimum thickness in line with manufacturer safety standards, so when discs reach this minimum thickness, they have to be replaced.
+Brake discs should always be replaced in pairs, and the brake pads should also be replaced at the same time, too.

 The type of vehicle you drive and your driving style will have an effect on how fast your brake pads wear.
 Low speed braking doesn’t affect the pads as much as high speed braking will.

-A brake judder normally indicates a distortion/fault in the brake discs, while pulling under braking suggests a fault with the brake callipers or another hydraulic component.
+A brake judder normally indicates a distortion or a fault in the brake discs, while pulling under braking suggests a fault with the brake callipers or another hydraulic component.

 Uneven heating and cooling can cause discs to become out of shape.
 You might notice such damage if your brakes are old and thinning.
 Avoid braking for long periods, like when driving downhill; it is advised to drive in a lower gear instead, to avoid overheating your brakes.

 When braking heavily, car brake systems get extremely hot.
 This can then cause the brake fluid to boil and eventually vaporise.
 Hydraulic brakes work on the principle that a liquid cannot be compressed.
-When the liquid is vaporised is turns from a liquid into a gas which can be compressed, therefore the system cannot perform as designed.
-When this occurs the brakes will feel spongy and the will not work to their maximum potential.
+When the liquid is vaporised, it turns from a liquid into a gas - which can be compressed, therefore the system cannot perform as designed.
+When this occurs, the brakes will feel spongy and they will not work to their maximum potential.